-I am a social scientist with appointments at the Interdisciplinary Centre for Health & Society and the Department for Social Justice Education at the University of Toronto.
+I am a social scientist with affiliation at the Interdisciplinary Centre for Health & Society and the Social Justice Education Department at the University of Toronto.
 Through my research, I am concerned about structurally arising inequalities.
-My program of research contributes to scholarship on resistance to the state, social justice, and the politics of knowledge production.
+My research agenda contributes to scholarship on resistance to the state, social justice, and the politics of knowledge production.
 I draw from feminist praxis, collective action, and engaged pedagogy.
 I explore bureaucratic practices about people experiencing marginality, asking: how are these forms of knowledge produced and sustained?
 I use institutional ethnography and listen ‘organizationally’ for how policy, law and regulation manifest.
 I have worked in Canada, the Horn of Africa and the Middle East.
-As a Brocher Foundation Research Fellow, I am working to complete my monograph, Disease, Disability and Decision-making: HIV and Unexplored Intersections Between Medicine and the Law in the Canadian Immigration System.
-My recent publication shows how Canadian newspapers report about HIV non-disclosure criminal cases involving Black immigrant men.
+I am working to complete my monograph, Disease, Disability and Decision-making: HIV and Unexplored Intersections Between Medicine and the Law in the Canadian Immigration System.
 I serve on the editorial board of Refuge: Canada’s Journal on Refugees.
 Je suis bilingue en français et anglais.

 Brocher Foundation Research Fellowship; Governor General’s Academic Gold Medal; Best Dissertation in Canada Award; Joseph De Konink Prize